 I know they are tasty, but I get tired of eating a few turkey necks and drinking iced cold water.
 They are hot and spicy.
 I guess the spices and lemon juice tenderize the meat and add a pleasant taste.

 Everyone by now has been enjoying this dish, and even my eldest nephew with a large tall glass of ice-cold water to soothe his hot burning mouth.
 LOL…

 These days, nothing is going to waste.
 I have seen parts of poultry sold in supermarkets that I am not used to seeing.
 And also, thousands of recipes are created every day using those same parts.
 Very weird!

-By cooking the meat slowly, you allow the spices to gradually add bold flavors and the lemon juice to tenderize it.
+By simmering this type of poultry, you allow the spices to gradually add bold flavors and the lemon juice to tenderize it.
 The meat is cooked with the marinade.
 Water is only added if necessary.
-The sauce is not required because you only want the turkey necks to have a crispy like texture but still soft.
+The sauce is not required because you only want the turkey necks to have a crispy-like texture but still be soft.
 White onions are added at the end for an extra peppery taste.

 How to serve this dish

 - 2 pounds turkey necks cut 2.4cm – 5cm (1″ – 2″ pieces)

 - 1 tablespoon jerk seasoning Hot, wet seasoning